Nir Barkat: National politics

 In March 2018 he announced he would not run for another term in the Municipal Election, and instead will join the Likud Party, to be a member of Knesset in next elections.
 On 4 December 2018, he ceased serving as mayor.

 Barkat was appointed Minister of Economy and Industry on 1 January 2023, on behalf of his party, the Likud.

 After the Israeli military police in July 2024 visited Sde Teiman detention camp to detain nine Israeli soldiers suspected of abuse of a Palestinian prisoner, Barkat declared: "I support our fighters and call on the defense minister to immediately put a stop to the despicable show trial against them."

+During the Gaza War in April 2024, Barkat was interviewed on the Morning Joe show.
+When co-host Mika Brzezinski asked Barkat about "civilians starving in Gaza", Barkat responded by using air quotes to refer to "innocent people in Gaza", implying he did not believe there were innocents in Gaza.
+Barkat said "We don't want anybody, any civilian, to suffer.And we collaborate with the world, helping the 'innocent people, the innocent people in Gaza' — that 80% of them, 70, 80% of them support October 7 — we don't want anybody to starve or anything."
+Barkat had previously, in February 2024, posted on X that all humanitarian aid to Gaza be cut off until Israeli hostages were released by Hamas.

 In June 2025, Nir Barkat, then serving as Minister of Economy, faced controversy when his neighbor, Dr. Renana Keydar, was arrested during a peaceful protest outside his home.
 The protest involved singing and holding signs related to hostages, but Keydar, who was not even part of the protesting group, was detained for wearing a hat that said "Democracy."
 The arrest escalated to a strip search, which Keydar described as humiliating and potentially sexually abusive, raising significant concerns about police conduct and the suppression of dissent.
 This incident was part of a broader pattern of police actions against protesters since the beginning of the Gaza war, highlighting tensions around freedom of expression and the right to protest in Israel.
 The event sparked outrage and drew comparisons to authoritarian practices, further fueling debates about democratic values and government response to dissent.
 An interview with Keydar, conducted by N12 News and shared on social media, detailed the arrest and subsequent treatment, amplifying public and media scrutiny of the event.